 Unlike many of these organisations, we will not be running cycling events or other grass-roots activities.

 Q: Why don’t you run rides, sell products or other forms of social enterprise to raise your funds instead of asking for donations?

 Firstly, so as not to be seen to be overlapping or competing in any way with other cycling organisations.

-Secondly, because we feel that our limited resources are best spent directly engaging in our core activities of lobbying and advocating for better bicycling throughout Australia.
+Secondly, because we feel that our limited resources are best spent directly engaging in our core activities to achieve an improved environment through more people riding bikes.

 Thirdly, because any sort of commercial activity involves a degree of risk and we do not want to risk donors’ money.

 Q: What’s your policy on Australia’s compulsory helmet laws?
-Isn’t that the thing that’s holding back cycling the most?
+Isn’t that the thing that’s holding you back from achieving your aims?

-We believe that our limited resources can be more productively spent in other areas that promote cycling for everyone.
+A: We believe that our limited resources can be more productively spent in other areas that promote cycling for the benefit of the environment.
 Therefore campaigning upon this issue is not a high priority for We Ride Australia.

 Q: Wouldn’t cyclist be taken more seriously if they had to pay registration like motorists?

 A: No, we don’t think so and we don’t believe that compulsory registration of cyclists or bicycles is a good idea.